Doing the Environmental Drag

 We toured the entire circuit and I was afraid that I wouldn’t find a cat worthy of my vote for the 1000 dollar prize.

 It was the high-pitched squeals that first alerted me, the kind some little girls and some bigger ones make upon presentation of something so unbelievably cute, and how…I joined the chorus of girly oohs and aahs as soon as I spied the cutest kitten there has ever been in all kittenkind.
-I realise the seriousness in that statement and I’m telling you cat lovers out there that it’s true and anyone in attendance would definitely agree.
+I realize the seriousness in that statement and I’m telling you cat lovers out there that it’s true and anyone in attendance would definitely agree.
 This kitten in all its kitten glory with its soft fuzzy spotted fur let out a silent mew that literally drove one woman to tears.

 “I wasn’t ready for such cuteness.” she exclaimed as her wary boyfriend looked on.